 Turn 3699- Wonderful discovery today Journal,

 I have had the Pigeons scouting to update my maps.
 While scanning a Heavy Rainforest hex, I noticed a mature Tanooki Tree.
-All the birds within Move converged and harvested the maximum Racoon Leaves possible.
+All the birds within Move converged and harvested the maximum Tanooki Leaves possible.

 These amazing consumables confer the Fly special temporarily.
 The effects maintain until the unit takes Hits, which is potent natural Weirdomancy.
 The potential tactical use is huge.
 I hope to learn to reproduce the effects in a similar item, or at least grow my own.

 I tried to track the tree to harvest more leaves.
 No success though.
 We were searching for a flying tree in a rainforest so there was never much chance.

 Three stacks of Bloudhound Boys popped on my lawn this morning.
 Despite their numbers, they were not interested in battle.
 At least not with me.